tleecsm/VoVTCG/www/data/cards.md

  - Power: 1

-<b>Spellcaster, Rank 2:</b><i> While this card is recruited, you may play a Spell card with Rank 2 or less.
+<b>Spellcaster, Level 2:</b><i> While this card is recruited, you may play a Spell card with Level 2 or less.
 If you do, remove this card from the recruitment rail.</i>
 <br>

 ##### ALP.ARC.002